Compatible Crypto Wallets

 Wallet of Satoshi, Phoenix, Muun

-Wallet of Satoshi (custodial) and Lightning capable self-custody wallets such as Phoenix and Muun are popular choices for Lightning payments.
-The wallet must support Lightning invoices (for example BOLT-11) or LNURL QR codes and be able to pay the invoice presented by the hosted payment page.
+Wallet of Satoshi, custodial, and Lightning-capable self-custody wallets such as Phoenix and Muun are popular choices for Lightning payments.
+The wallet must support Lightning invoices, for example BOLT-11, or LNURL QR codes and be able to pay the invoice presented by the hosted payment page.
+Sandbox and Production both use the live Lightning network.

 USDC tenders